lammps/lammps/doc/src/pair_3b_table.rst

 Description
 """""""""""

 The *3b/table* style is a pair style for generic tabulated three-body interactions.
 It has been developed for (coarse-grained) simulations (of water) with Kernel-based machine learning (ML) potentials (:ref:`Scherer2 <Scherer2>`).
-As for the pair style :doc:`pair_style sw <pair_sw>` or :doc:`pair_style sw/table <pair_sw_table>`, the energy of a system is computed as a sum over three-body terms:
+As for the pair style :doc:`pair_style sw
+<pair_sw>` or :doc:`pair_style sw/3b/table <pair_sw_3b_table>`, the energy of
+a system is computed as a sum over three-body terms:

 .. math::

    E =  \sum_i \sum_{j \neq i} \sum_{k > j} \phi_3 (r_{ij}, r_{ik}, \theta_{ijk})

 The summations in the formula are over all neighbors J and K of atom I within a cutoff distance :math:`cut`.
-In contrast to the Stillinger-Weber potential, all forces are not calculated analytically, but read in from a three-body force/energy table which can be generated with the csg_ml app of VOTCA as available at: <https://gitlab.mpcdf.mpg.de/votca/votca>.
+In contrast to the Stillinger-Weber potential, all forces are not calculated analytically, but read in from a three-body force/energy table which can be generated with the csg_ml app of VOTCA as available at: https://gitlab.mpcdf.mpg.de/votca/votca.

 Only a single pair_coeff command is used with the *3b/table* style which specifies a three-body potential (".3b") file with parameters for all